Celebrities Who Are Still In Prison

 Advertisement

 With his era of relevance long since passed, Estrada made headlines in the 2000s for his criminal behavior.
-After his release from a California prison for committing a lewd act with a minor, Estrada moved to Texas and repeatedly abused a female relation under the age of 14.
-The relatives responsible for the child's welfare didn't know that Estrada was a convicted sex offender.
+After his release from a California prison for committing a lewd act with a minor, Estrada moved to Texas and repeatedly abused a female relative under the age of 14.
+Her family didn't know that Estrada was a convicted sex offender.
 For the newer series of crimes, Estrada reached a plea deal with prosecutors and in 2012 was sentenced by a court in Tarrant County, Texas, to serve 25 years in prison, with no possibility for parole.

 War Machine